wombelix/aws-neuron-driver/README.md

 There is no independent development done in this repository.
 It is basically a mirror of the source code as it is released by AWS.

+## Usage

+Please refer to [src/README.md](src/README.md) for technical details about the driver, as well as usage and build instructions.

 ## Source